 Our work includes everyone who wants to address systemic issues of poverty, including people who have or are experiencing poverty and committed members of the middle class.
-We do not discriminate on the basis of age, class, race, marital status, citizenship, political party, or sexual orientation.
+We do not discriminate on the basis of age, class, race, marital status, citizenship, political party, gender or sexual orientation.

 We try in every way to ensure people who directly experience the problems lead the way in addressing them.